MarkWarneke/markwarneke.github.io/about.md

 My job included not only selling but to consult the customer in IT Hardware like Server & Storage solutions as well as corporate IT networking & Voice over IP telephony.

 I was responsible for generating new businesses by conducting cold-calls and driving marketing initiatives.
 My greatest success at that time was landing a huge server & storage project with IBM from a cold-call.
 After this experience, I moved on to university.
 ETe taught me a lot about becoming a professional.
-I am very grateful for the experience.
+I am very grateful for the experience, as well as the trust that has been put in me - ETe set a solid foundation for my future career.